carbon-language/carbon-lang/clang/docs/Modules.rst

   The automatic mapping of ``#include`` to ``import`` also solves an implementation problem: importing a module with a definition of some entity (say, a ``struct Point``) and then parsing a header containing another definition of ``struct Point`` would cause a redefinition error, even if it is the same ``struct Point``.
 By mapping ``#include`` to ``import``, the compiler can guarantee that it always sees just the already-parsed definition from the module.

+While building a module, ``#include_next`` is also supported, with one caveat.
+The usual behavior of ``#include_next`` is to search for the specified filename in the list of include paths, starting from the path *after* the one in which the current file was found.
+Because files listed in module maps are not found through include paths, a different strategy is used for ``#include_next`` directives in such files: the list of include paths is searched for the specified header name, to find the first include path that would refer to the current file. ``#include_next`` is interpreted as if the current file had been found in that path.
+If this search finds a file named by a module map, the ``#include_next`` directive is translated into an import, just like for a ``#include`` directive.``

 Module maps
 -----------
 The crucial link between modules and headers is described by a *module map*, which describes how a collection of existing headers maps on to the (logical) structure of a module.
 For example, one could imagine a module ``std`` covering the C standard library.
 Each of the C standard library headers (``<stdio.h>``, ``<stdlib.h>``, ``<math.h>``, etc.) would contribute to the ``std`` module, by placing their respective APIs into the corresponding submodule (``std.io``, ``std.lib``, ``std.math``, etc.).
 Having a list of the headers that are part of the ``std`` module allows the compiler to build the ``std`` module as a standalone entity, and having the mapping from header names to (sub)modules allows the automatic translation of ``#include`` directives to module imports.